Joseph Sisneros, Ph.D.

 Biography

-Following his PhD, Joe received post-doctoral training in the lab of Dr. Andrew Bass (neuroanatomist and neuroethologist) at Cornell University from 1999-2004 in the Dept of Neurobiology and Behavior where he investigated seasonal and steroid-dependent changes in the auditory system of fishes.
-He joined the faculty at the University of Washington in 2004 as an Assistant Professor in the Department of Psychology.
-Joe was promoted to Associate Professor with tenure in 2010 and then to full Professor in 2016.
-He was elected a Fellow of the Acoustical Society of America in 2016.
+Following his PhD, Dr. Sisneros his completed postdoctoral training from 1999 to 2004 in the laboratory of Dr. Andrew H. Bass in the Department of Neurobiology and Behavior at Cornell University.
+During this period, his research examined seasonal and steroid-dependent plasticity in the auditory system of fishes, work that helped establish key links between reproductive endocrinology and sensory processing.
+He joined the University of Washington faculty in 2004 as an Assistant Professor in the Department of Psychology (Animal Behavior area), was promoted to Associate Professor with tenure in 2010, and advanced to full Professor in 2016.
+In recognition of his contributions to acoustics and auditory biology, he was elected a Fellow of the Acoustical Society of America in 2016.

 Recent Publications: